- What are Facial Implants

 - Chin implant.
 In the case of chin implants, an incision may be made in your mouth, along the crease that joins your lower lip and gums.
 Sometimes, an incision may be made just beneath the chin instead.

 - Jaw implants.
-Usually, jaw implants are placed through the mouth, with incisions made along the jawline at the crease where the gums and cheek meets.
+Usually, jaw implants are placed through the mouth, with incisions made along the jawline at the crease where the gums and cheek meet.
 Incisions are closed with sutures that dissolve or stitches that are removed 1-2 weeks after surgery.

 - Nose implants.
 Nasal implants are usually inserted from the inside of the nose to change the bridge or tip through a small incision inside the mouth, below the upper lip.
 However, absorbable implants are also available.